wayosu/tethuna-online-store/README.md

 # TETHUNA ONLINE STORE

-Welcome to TETHUNA STORE, your premier online marketplace for a diverse range of exquisite products crafted from the finest Karawo materials.
-We take immense pride in curating a unique collection of items that showcase the beauty, versatility, and cultural significance of Karawo, a material known for its exceptional quality and sustainable sourcing.
+TETHUNA STORE is an online marketplace for a wide array of exquisite products crafted from the finest Karawo materials.
+We take great pride in curating a unique collection of items that showcase the beauty, versatility and cultural significance of Karawo, a material known for its exceptional quality and sustainable sourcing.

 ## How to set up a project